thejaxonhill/stableui/README.md

 export { handler as GET, handler as POST };
 ```

 You can follow the instructions on [https://next-auth.js.org/](https://next-auth.js.org/) to set up providers of your choice.
-Once you have credentials for your chosen provider(s) using their services (e.g. [Google Cloud](https://console.cloud.google.com/apis/credentials), [Discord Deveolpers](https://discord.com/developers/applications)), create a .env.local file in the root of the project (this is ignored by git) and add the values required by your provider(s) as well as NEXTAUTH_SECRET with a secure value.<br>
+Once you have created credentials for your chosen provider(s) using their services (e.g. [Google Cloud](https://console.cloud.google.com/apis/credentials), [Discord Developers](https://discord.com/developers/applications)), create a .env.local file in the root of the project (this is ignored by git) and add the values required by your provider(s) as well as NEXTAUTH_SECRET with a secure value.<br>
 Example .env.local file
 <pre>
 DISCORD_CLIENT_ID=******